Full Sail University: History

 In 2012, WWE began filming episodes of its internet television show WWE NXT at Full Sail University.
 In June 2015, the school began hosting the WWE Tough Enough series.
 As part of the partnership between Full Sail and WWE, students have the opportunity to produce WWE NXT tapings, during which merchandise and tickets sales contribute to a scholarship fund for students enrolled at the university.
 As of January 2018, the partnership had resulted in $385,000 in scholarships.
 In September 2019, WWE and Full Sail University announced the expansion of their partnership.
 In 2020, it was announced that WWE NXT would stop taping at Full Sail University.

-In 2015, the university announced a partnership with Wargaming and unveiled a user experience lab for conducting research projects.
+In 2015, the university announced a partnership with Wargaming and completed building a user experience lab for conducting research projects.

-Full Sail University's Dan Patrick School of Sportscasting was established in 2017, with a new sportscasting degree program and instruction provided by sportscaster and radio personality Dan Patrick.
+Full Sail University's Dan Patrick School of Sportscasting was established in 2017, with a sportscasting degree program and instruction provided by sportscaster and radio personality Dan Patrick.